Amayoo0/Open5GS-UERANSIM-Setup/README.md

 # Download the default values from the repository
 helm show values prometheus-community/prometheus > ./helm-values/prometheus-values.yaml
 ```
-It is necessary to add the targets that epxort metrics to the prometheus server indicating their IP and port
+It is necessary to add the targets that export metrics to the prometheus server indicating their IP and port
 ```yaml
 serverFiles:
   prometheus.yml: